 The dialysis patients found parts of the study both easy and difficult.
 They found the recipes easy to make and enjoyable, and they particularly liked the smoothie recipes.
 However, some people who did not have large appetites found it difficult to consume eight ounces of cooked whites at one time.
 At the beginning, some also felt that it was hard to remember to keep their logs.
 This became easier as they got used to it.

 Overall, Lynn found that 92 percent of dialysis patients in the study decreased their phosphorus levels when they substituted liquid egg white for meat in one meal a day for six weeks.
-When asked what she thinks renal dietitians and patients can learn from her findings, Lynn listed three things:
+Lynn realized three important things from her findings:

 The kidney-friendly recipes used in the study were:

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.

 Please check with a physician if you need a diagnosis and/or for treatments as well as information regarding your specific condition.
 If you are experiencing urgent medical conditions, call 9-1-1